supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

-1. In the virtual machine, search for **Hyper-V** from the bottom windows search bar and select to open.
+1. In the lab virtual machine, search for **Hyper-V** from the bottom windows search bar and select to open.

 1. Select and right click on the **WINServer** virtual machine and select start, then again right-click on the **WINServer** virtual machine and select **connect**.